Ultimate Volt: At a glance

 The issue with the SIM is that it's quite unlikely that the start of your broadband tariff lines up perfectly with the end of your current mobile tariff.
 Even if it is a good deal, you probably don't need two mobile tariffs at once.

-If you've only got a few months left on your mobile plan though, it might be worth letting them overlap for a bit before switching to the Virgin Mobile SIM and cutting out your monthly phone bill.
+If you've only got a few months left on your mobile plan though, it might be worth letting them overlap for a bit before switching to the O2 SIM and cutting out your monthly phone bill.

 Is it worth it?

-The Ultimate Oomph package costs £79 a month, which is not cheap.
+The Ultimate Volt package, previously known as the Ultimate Oomph bundle, costs £99 a month, which is not cheap.
 However, considering everything you get for that money, it's actually a pretty good deal.

 To get similarly fast broadband on its own from another provider, you'd be looking at around £35-50 a month.
 But the only providers you'll get a similar TV package on top from are BT and Sky.

 Sky's broadband speeds don't get faster than 145Mbps.
 And while BT do offer a 900Mbps package, it's not available to many households.
-Moreover, by the time you've added the channels you want to your bundle, you could easily pay more than the Ultimate Oomph's £79 monthly cost while only getting a 67Mbps connection.
+Moreover, by the time you've added the channels you want to your bundle, you could easily pay more than the Ultimate Volt's £99 monthly cost while only getting a 67Mbps connection.

 And that's all before you add on the mobile tariff.